ibm-cloud-docs/containers/cs_secure.md

 Automate the process to build your container image from your source code to eliminate source code variations and defects.
 By integrating the build process into your CI/CD pipeline, you can ensure that your image is scanned and built only if the image passes the security checks that you specified.
 To avoid that developers apply hot fixes to sensitive images, limit the number of people in your organization who have access to the build process.

 2. **Scan images before they deploy into production:** </br>
 Make sure to scan every image before you deploy a container from it.
-For example, if you use {{site.data.keyword.registryshort_notm}}, all images are automatically scanned for vulnerabilities when you push the image to your namespace.
+For example, if you use {{site.data.keyword.registrylong_notm}}, all images are automatically scanned for vulnerabilities when you push the image to your namespace.
 If vulnerabilities are found, consider eliminating the vulnerabilities or block deployment for those images.
 Find a person or team in your organization who is responsible for monitoring and removing vulnerabilities.
 Depending on your organizational structure, this person might be part of a security, operations, or deployment team.
 Use admission controllers, such as the [Container Image Security Enforcement](/docs/Registry?topic=registry-security_enforce#security_enforce) to block deployments from images that did not pass vulnerability checks and enable [content trust](/docs/Registry?topic=registry-registry_trustedcontent#registry_trustedcontent) so that images must be approved by a trusted signer before they can be pushed to the container registry.

 3. **Regularly scan running containers:** </br>
 Even if you deployed a container from an image that passes the vulnerability check, the operating system or binaries that run in the container might get vulnerable over time.
 To protect your app, you must ensure that running containers are regularly scanned so that you can detect and remediate vulnerabilities.
 Depending on the app, to add extra security, you can establish a process that takes down vulnerable containers after they are detected.

-**How can {{site.data.keyword.registryshort_notm}} help me to protect my images and deployment process?**
+**How can {{site.data.keyword.registrylong_notm}} help me to protect my images and deployment process?**

 ![Deploying containers with trusted content](images/cs_image_security.png)